Meet the Wellness Staff

 Eliza

-Eliza Gallagher, MS.Ed, Resident in Counseling
+Eliza Gallagher, MS.Ed, LPC

 Eliza values creating a safe, inclusive, open space for clients to enter into as they engage mentally, emotionally, physically and/or spiritually.
 Her therapeutic style can be described as present, empathic, positive, and compassionate.
 By creating specific individualized tasks for clients to process or do outside of the counseling space, she hopes to promote increased growth and freedom.

 When she is not at work, Eliza enjoys spending time reading, cooking, and being active, especially outdoors with her spouse and dog, Oshie.
-Eliza currently works under the supervision of Marla Peyser, LPC.

 Eugenia